skip to content

 The 2009/10 season was the first season when these shares formally applied and the recreational sector caught 4.0 per cent of the catch.

 Following an examination of the Perth metropolitan Roe‘s abalone fishery by the Integrated Fisheries Allocation Advisory Committee, a total allowable recreational catch of 40 tonnes was introduced for the West Coast Zone in January 2009.
 The commercial sector has a total allowable catch of 36 tonnes.
-Five hundred kilograms was allocated to the customary sector.
+Five hundred kilograms was allocated to the customary sector (see Related Information for all three formal Integrated Fisheries Management allocations).

 Management of the recreational catch will involve monitoring the five-year moving average of the estimated catch, with adjustments to fishing rules, such as changes to the number of days and daily catch limits, to ensure the 40 tonne catch limit, or the 5 per cent allocated share, is maintained.